devchallenges-io/curriculum/1-fundamentals/4-git-github/2-writing-good-commits.md

 1. Conventional Commits is a commit message convention that provides a standardized format for writing commit messages.
 You can use the [Conventional Commit extension](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) in Visual Studio Code to enforce this convention.

-2. Commit Message Editor: A tool that provides a user-friendly interface for creating and editing commit messages.
+2. [Commit Message Editor](https://marketplace.visualstudio.com/items?itemName=adam-bender.commit-message-editor): A tool that provides a user-friendly interface for creating and editing commit messages.
 It helps developers follow commit message guidelines and ensures consistency in formatting and content.
 The Commit Message Editor can be integrated into Git clients or code editors to streamline the process of writing informative and well-structured commit messages.
-You can use the [Commit Message Editor extension](https://marketplace.visualstudio.com/items?itemName=adam-bender.commit-message-editor) in Visual Studio Code to enhance your commit message editing experience.

 These tools can be installed as extensions in VS Code and configured to run automatically when committing changes.
 They help ensure that commit messages follow the specified guidelines, making it easier to maintain a clean and consistent commit history.